World Bank forecasting brighter prospects for 2017

 - A Seattle mini-mall closes and neighbors hope and worry ... again | Jerry Large

-The World Bank forecasts 2.2 percent growth in the United States, up from an estimated 1.6 percent last year.
+The World Bank’s Global Economic Prospects report projects 2.2 percent growth in the United States, up from an estimated 1.6 percent in 2016.
+The U.S forecast for 2016 is lower than the June projection of 1.9 percent growth, while the outlook for this year is unchanged.

+In the years since the 2008 financial crisis, the World Bank and the International Monetary Fund have both repeatedly proved too optimistic in their forecasts.

+U.S. growth in the first half of last year was anemic as American companies struggled with the impact of a strong dollar, which cut into exports.
+A big fall in oil prices also triggered a sharp reduction in investment spending by energy companies.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.